 A child must have one of the following to qualify for benefits:

 - A parent who is entitled to Social Security retirement or disability benefits.
 Or

 - A parent who died after earning enough Social Security credits.

-The child must also meet the conditions below:
+The child must also be unmarried and one of the following:

-- Be age 18 or older and disabled.
+- Age 18 or older and disabled.
 (The disability must have begun before age 22.)

-Visit the Information You Need To Apply for Child's Benefits - Form SSA-4 page for details on how to apply.
+Visit the Information You Need To Apply for Child's Benefits page for details on how to apply.

 Use the SSA Benefit Eligibility Screening Tool (BEST) on Benefits.gov to find if you qualify for other Social Security benefits.
 When you complete the questionnaire, you get a list of benefits to review.
 You can print this page for your records.